-- The direction of flow is marked on the column label.
-Columns should NOT be operated in a reverse-flow direction.
-(See discussion in Column Care Section below.) - A new column contains a mixture of acetonitrile and water.
+- The direction of flow is marked on the column label. - Reversed flow may be used to attempt removal of inlet pluggage or contamination. - A new column contains a mixture of acetonitrile and water.
 Initial care should be taken to avoid mobile phases that are immiscible with this mixture or could cause a precipitate. - HALO® 90 Å LPH-C18 columns have been application tested using low pH mobile phases (pH 1 2.5) at operational temperatures up to 100 °C, and have been qualified to exhibit very long column life at 60 °C at intermediate pH (up to pH 6).
-The maximum recommended temperature for operation at pH 6 8 is 40 °C for long column life. - HALO[®] 90 Å LPH-C18 columns are stable to operating pressures up to 600 bar (9000 psi) for 1.5 mm ID or 1000 bar (14,500 psi) for 2.1 and 3.0 mm ID. - Although the column is compatible with highly aqueous mobile phases, it is always advisable to check retention reproducibility of poorly retained (early eluting) sample components, when using very low organic content (<2%) at the start of a gradient.
+The maximum recommended temperature for operation at pH 6 8 is 40 °C for long column life. - HALO® 90 Å LPH-C18 columns are stable to operating pressures up to 600 bar (9000 psi). - Although the column is compatible with highly aqueous mobile phases, it is always advisable to check retention reproducibility of poorly retained (early eluting) sample components, when using very low organic content (<2%) at the start of a gradient.